zakimadaoui/proto_helper_lib/README.md

 * **Parameters:** generally hold the data generated at user interaction.
 For instance, if a user moves a Slider to the right then one of the parameters of the command that gets generated will varry as the user continues sliding to the right.

-What makes **Proto+** very powerfull is that the user can create his own custom commands which contain all the flags that a suitable commandName.
+What makes **Proto+** very powerfull is that the user can create his own custom commands which contain all the flags that he needs and pick a suitable commandName.
 Then *Link* those commands to the preferred Widgets/Components.

 To allow this customizibility, a `Parameter` can be either a: